uriel0byte/IT-Learning-Journey-urielbyte/Hack The Box/HTB Starting Point/Redeemer/README.md

 0. First connect to HTB using OpenVPN by download the VPN Config provided.
 After that, spawn the target machine.

 1. Task 1
-    What does the 3-letter acronym SMB stand for?
+    Which TCP port is open on the machine?

-    Answer: by using Nmap to run a port scan, scanning all ports with '-p-'.
+    Answer: | by using Nmap to run a port scan, scanning all ports with '-p-'.
 This can be really slow, so consider adding '-T5' to speed it up.

 2. Task 2
     Which service is running on the port that is open on the machine?